oreillymedia/ipython-kernel/README.md

 ## To Do

-* Remove the static app stuff from the repo entirely to just leave the kernel stuff
+* [x] Remove the static app stuff from the repo entirely to just leave the kernel stuff
-* Make a docker image that can auto-resart
+* [x] Make a docker image that can autostart
-* Host on something like Deis?
+* [ ] Host on something like Deis or tmpnb
-* Explore how to get other kernels going
+* [ ] Explore how to get other kernels going
-* How to add other Kernels (especially something like Go or Julia), or switch kernels?
+* [ ] How to add other Kernels (especially something like Go or Julia), or switch kernels?